 Wife: Perrine Mallet

-Marin Boucher was one of a group of early settlers in Quebec.
+As one of the early settlers of New France, Marin Boucher knew Samuel de Champlain personally.
 He was born in about 1589 in St-Langis-les-Mortagne, Normandy, France to Jacques Boucher and Françoise Paigne.
 It is known that he had at least two sisters.

 Where Marin Boucher was from

 On February 7, 1611, Marin married Julienne Baril in St-Langis-les-Mortagne.
 Between 1611 and 1625, they had seven children.
 Julienne died in 1627 and Marin married a second wife, Perrine Mallet on March 29, 1629.
 They had two sons born in France.

 Marin was a stone mason, and this skill was probably why he was recruited by Robert Giffard to help populate the colony of Quebec.
 Marin and his oldest son sailed on the ship St-Jehan, which arrived on June 4, 1634; the rest of his family migrated the following year.
 It's believed that the new colonists stayed in Fort St-Louis before moving to a permanent settlement.
 The fort was built by Champlain in 1608, and it was said that at some point Marin did some stonework for the colony's founder.
 When Champlain died in December 1635, Marin was remembered in his will: "I give to Marin, mason, living near the house of the Récollet Fathers, the last suit I had made from material which I got at the store."
 Unfortunately, the will was contested by a cousin back in France and was overturned.